Our story

 Tackling the right problem

 For years, Jean-Marc Blais worked to convince organizations to invest in cycling mobility for their employees.
-He developed products, programs, and compelling arguments.
+He developed products, built programs, and crafted compelling arguments.
 He knocked on countless doors.

 The interest was there.
-People wanted to ride.
+People wanted to get around on bike.
 But something kept getting in the way: theft, insecurity, and the lack of reliable infrastructure.

 That’s when everything shifted.

-Instead of continuing to sell bikes or mobility programs, Jean-Marc chose to address the root of the problem: parking.
-Not the bike itself, but where it rests.
+Instead of continuing to sell bikes or mobility programs, Jean-Marc decided to address the root of the problem: parking.
+Not getting around on bike, but a secure place to store it.

 What if we could build a transportation network… without vehicles?

-The answer was already there: leveraging an existing asset, citizens’ own bikes.
-By making cycling more secure through smart, connected parking modules, Vélo-Transit transforms thousands of individual initiatives into a truly structured mobility network.
+That was the answer: leveraging an existing asset, citizens’ own bikes.
+By providing peace of mind through the offer of smart, connected bike lockers, Vélo-Transit turned thousands of scattered individual initiatives into a truly structured mobility network.

 Lower costs.
 Greater flexibility.
 Immediate impact.